Collaborative Law is a recent approach by specially trained and accredited family lawyers nationwide to manage divorce in a more dignified way.

 Collaborative Lawyers also work with other professionals who, though not formally trained and accredited in collaborative law, share the same collaborative law ethos– including family relationship consultants and coaches.

 The whole process of getting divorced is never an easy one.
-However, the involvement of a collaborative law solicitor or family law mediator can play a significant role in taking much of the stress and friction out of the whole divorce process.
+That’s why choosing a solicitor is really important.
+And the involvement of a collaborative law solicitor or family law mediator can play a significant role in taking much of the stress and friction out of the whole divorce process.

 Click here to find out more about the process for getting a divorce.